ScreamRico/aoc_drugsale-V1.00.0/README.md

 - Systems & documentation by the Rico community contributors

 ## License
-MIT License – see `LICENSE` for details.
+MIT License ï¿½ see `LICENSE` for details.